Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Modeling error analysis

-Recall the Helmholtz operator $\HH$ from \eqref{Eqn.Helm}, and let $\HH^{-1} : H^{-2}(\Omega) \to H^{0}(\Omega)$ denote the operator that provides the solution to the Helmholtz equation in $\Omega$ given a prescribed source and a homogeneous Dirichlet boundary condition at the boundary of $\Omega$.
+Recall the Helmholtz operator $\HH$ from \eqref{Eqn.Helm} and the boundary value problem \eqref{Helmholtz_eq}.
+Let $\HH^{-1} : H^{-2}(\Omega) \to H^{0}(\Omega)$ denote the operator that provides the solution to the Helmholtz equation in $\Omega$ given a prescribed source $f$ and a homogeneous Dirichlet boundary condition at the boundary of $\Omega$.
 See \cite[Ch.
 2 \S 6]{Lio-Mag-Book-1972} for details on well-posedness of elliptic equations in Sobolev scales including solutions by transposition.
 The $\HH^{-1}$ operator is well defined for all $\omega > 0$ due to the Sommerfeld radiation condition, non-vanishing damping ($a \geq a_{0} > 0$) and non-negative fractional attenuation ($a_{\alpha} \geq 0$) coefficients.
-See Appendix \ref{Section.transposition}.

 Now, define the residual

 For non-vanishing damping, the error can be estimated from the residual as follows